-- Create a parking supervisor position (comparable to the existing licensing supervisor position) within the Municipal Law Enforcement Division as discussed above, and shift all responsibility for parking operations to that position; - Maintain responsibility for parking-related capital projects in the Engineering Division; - Maintain delegation of parking enforcement in downtown Lindsay to the LDBIA, and provide the same option to the local chambers of commerce in Fenelon Falls and Bobcaygeon; - In lieu of paying the LDBIA directly for parking enforcement services, the City should permit the LDBIA to retain parking fine revenues it generates.
+- Create a supervisory position reporting to the Manager of Municipal Law Enforcement, and shift all day-to-day responsibility for parking enforcement and related operations to the former position; - Maintain responsibility for parking-related maintenance (e.g. repair, painting, sweeping, signage replacement, inspection etc.) and capital work (e.g. resurfacing, reconfiguration, drainage improvements, lighting improvements etc.) in the Roads Operations Division and Engineering Division, respectively; - Maintain delegation of parking enforcement in downtown Lindsay to the LDBIA, and provide the same option to the local chambers of commerce in Fenelon Falls and Bobcaygeon; - In lieu of paying the LDBIA directly for parking enforcement services, the City should permit the LDBIA to retain parking fine revenues it generates.
 Should parking fine revenue be insufficient to offset the cost of the service, the LDBIA has recourse to its own tax levy to make up the shortfall.
-This change will promote accountability and proactive parking enforcement in downtown Lindsay, given the LDBIA asked to be delegated responsibility for the service; - Continue to provide property owners with the option to obtain the authority to enforce parking by-laws applicable to their parking lots;
+This change will promote accountability and proactive parking enforcement in downtown Lindsay, given the LDBIA asked to be delegated responsibility for the service;